Future Work

 But let's leave all that in the rearview mirror for now.
 The topic of today's article focuses on the second half of Antti's point: that culture went down when switching to a hybrid model.

-The dictionary defines culture as "the set of shared attitudes, values, goals and practices that characterize an institution or organization."
 It is no surprise then that culture previously often stemmed from the physical office.
 Artifacts like core values framed on the wall, amenities like a massage room or gym credit, and how people behaved happened in person, in the office.

 As Stanford Professor Pamela Hinds shared in HBR: